devonpveller/smolcrawl/docs/plan-documents/plan-owui-pipeline-integration.md

 ## Implementation Order

 ```
+                        ┌── CORE LIBRARY ──┐
-Phase 1 ─── augment.py + tests ──────────────────────┐
+Phase 1 ─── augment.py + tests ───────────┤
                                            │
-Phase 2 ─── owui_client.py + tests ──────────────────┤
+Phase 2 ─── owui_client.py + tests ───────┤
-                                                      ├── Phase 3 ─── CLI commands
                                            │
+          ┌────────────────────────────────┤
+          │                                │
+     BATCH TRACK                    OWUI TRACK
+          │                                │
-                                                      └── Phase 4 ─── Pipeline + Docker
+Phase 3 ─── CLI commands              Phase 4 ─── Pipeline + Docker
+            smolcrawl.bat                         integrations/open-webui/
+            doc_processor.py                      │
+          │                                │
+          └────────────────────────────────┤
                                            │
                                     Phase 5 ─── Incremental sync + docs
 ```

-Phases 1 and 2 are independent and can be built in parallel.
-Phase 3 depends on both.
-Phase 4 depends on all prior phases.
-Phase 5 refines Phase 2's manifest logic.
+Phases 1 and 2 are independent and can be built in parallel — they form the **shared core**.
+Phase 3 (batch CLI) and Phase 4 (OWUI pipeline) are **independent of each other** and can be built in parallel once the core is ready.
+Phase 5 refines Phase 2's manifest logic and updates docs for both tracks.

 ---